 5. Liquid-based cytology (LBC) and automation

-6. Testing for oncogenic (high-risk) HPV
+6. Testing for oncogenic (high-risk) HPV: HPV Technologies

 Year 3

-2. Atypical Glandular Cells (AGC)
+2. Difficult glandular lesions and Atypical Glandular Cells (AGC)

 4. Quality Assurance in cytology laboratories